-Copper Valley Electric Association, Inc. (CVEA) is the licensee, owner, and operator of the existing 12-megawatt Solomon Gulch Hydroelectric Project, Federal Energy Regulatory Commission (FERC) Project No. 2742 (Solomon Gulch Project or Project).
+Copper Valley Electric Association, Inc. (CVEA or Licensee) is the Licensee, owner, and operator of the existing 12-megawatt Solomon Gulch Hydroelectric Project, Federal Energy Regulatory Commission (FERC) Project No. 2742 (Project).
 The Solomon Gulch Project is a major project located on Solomon Lake near Valdez, Alaska.
 The original license was issued on June 21, 1978, for a term of 50 years, expiring on May 31, 2028.
-CVEA is pursuing a new license for the Solomon Gulch Project using the FERC Traditional Licensing Process (TLP).
+CVEA is pursuing a new license for the Project using the FERC Traditional Licensing Process (TLP).
+CVEA submitted a Pre-Application Document (PAD) and Notice of Intent (NOI) on April 28, 2023.
+A detailed description of the Project is provided in the PAD.

-On April 28, 2023, CVEA submitted its Notice of Intent (NOI) and Pre-Application Document (PAD).
-Additionally, in the PAD CVEA included a schedule of activities for the relicensing process, which includes the development and execution of a study plan in consultation with resource agencies and other interested parties.
-On November 20, 2023, CVEA filed a Draft Study Plan (DSP) with FERC, which was distributed to stakeholders.
+In the PAD, CVEA included a schedule of activities for the relicensing process, which includes the development and execution of a Study Plan in consultation with agencies and other interested parties.
+On November 20, 2023, CVEA filed a Draft Study Plan (DSP) with FERC,2 which was distributed to stakeholders.
 The DSP outlined seven proposed studies to be conducted in 2024 as part of the relicensing process.
 Stakeholders were given 45 days to comment on the DSP.
-CVEA received comments from the Alaska Department of Fish and Game (ADF&G) and the United States Fish and Wildlife Service (USFWS) which were reviewed and incorporated into the Final Study Plan (FSP), filed with FERC on April 10, 2024.
+CVEA received comments from the Alaska Department of Fish and Game (ADF&G) and the United States Fish and Wildlife Service (USFWS) which were reviewed and incorporated into the Final Study Plan (FSP), filed with FERC on April 10, 2024.3